johannesvollmer/exrs/README.md

 encoding and decoding library for the OpenEXR image file format.

 [OpenEXR](http://www.openexr.com/)
-files is the de-facto image format in animation, VFX, and other computer graphics pipelines, for it can represent an immense variety of pixel data with lossless compression.
+files is the de-facto standard image format in animation, VFX, and other computer graphics pipelines, for it can represent an immense variety of pixel data with lossless compression.

 Features include:
-- any number of images placed in 2d space
+- any number of images placed anywhere in 2d space
 - any kind of channels in an image (rgb, xyz, lab, depth, motion, mask, ...)
 - high dynamic range values (32bit float, 64bit float, 32bit unsigned integer)
-- optionally any number of samples per pixel ("deep data")
+- any number of samples per pixel ("deep data")
 - lossless compression for any image type
 - lossy compression for non-deep image types
-- load sections of an image without processing the whole file
+- load specific sections of an image without processing the whole file
-- compress and decompress in parallel
+- compress and decompress images in parallel
-- embed any kind of meta data, including custom bytes
+- embed any kind of meta data, including custom bytes, with full backwards compatibility

 ### Current Status